 Does dental fluorosis happen often in Canada?

 According to the Canadian Health Measures Survey of 2007-2009, dental fluorosis is not an issue of concern for 84% of children.
 About 16% of children have unnoticeable, mild forms of fluorosis.
+It is pretty rare to see.

 Should I be using fluoridated toothpaste with my child?